shawntoffel/html_import_tag/README.md

 TODO:
 - [ ] Add support for an html manifest with directive comments.
-- [ ] Add processors to concatinate multiple files into a single compressed import.
+- [ ] Add processors to concatenate multiple files into a single compressed import.
+- [ ] Add support for nested imports.

 ## Contributing